Evermuniz/SVG-Logo-Maker/README.md

 ## Description

 This project creates a simple logo based on user input through the command line.
 Throughout the project I had to incorporate testing and learned the Test Driven Development approach.
 I also worked with classes and module exports.
-Follow this li
+Follow this [link](https://drive.google.com/file/d/1xt4r3KG-mpjejH-JdozN7ZEqlPymksYp/view) to view a walkthrough video.

 ## Table of Contents (Optional)